cncf/cnf-testbed/tools/packet/README.md

-# Useful tools for working with Packet.net
+# Useful tools for working with Equinix Metal

 capacity.sh {quantity}